judyphantx/VibeCheck/README.md

 # VibeCheck

-WeHack Project at University of Texas at Dallas.
+AI chatbot analyzing stocks in a fun and casual conversation.
+Created for the WeHack Hackathont at the University of Texas at Dallas.
-CBRE and Capital One Challenge.